Robert Gorwa

 This page has a current bio (updated 29.03.2025) for me in different lengths.
 If I'm giving a talk for you or your organization, you're welcome to use one of these without additional permission.

-Robert Gorwa is a researcher at the Berlin Social Science Center.
+Robert Gorwa is a political scientist and technology governance scholar at the Berlin Social Science Center (WZB).

-Robert Gorwa is a postdoctoral researcher at the Berlin Social Science Center, and a fellow at the Centre for International Governance Innovation.
-He studies the politics of technology policy, with a special interest in platform governance and emerging socio-technical regulatory arrangements in the digital economy.
-He holds a DPhil from Oxford's Department of Politics and International Relations, and is the author of The Politics of Platform Regulation: How Governments Shape Online Content Moderation, which was published in 2024 by Oxford University Press.
+Dr Robert Gorwa is a postdoctoral researcher at the Berlin Social Science Center (WZB), and a fellow at the Centre for International Governance Innovation (CIGI).
+He studies the politics of technology policymaking, with special interest paid to the institutions and socio-technical regulatory arrangements shaping governance in the digital economy.
+Most notably, he has published extensively on the organizational and political logics of `platform governance' by major technology firms, the tools and techniques for automated content analysis and moderation at the scale of the global internet, and more recently, on the safety questions facing `AI intermediaries' in the generative AI ecosystem.
+His first book, The Politics of Platform Regulation: How Governments Shape Online Content Moderation, a comparative empirical study of the development of new `online safety' frameworks in the transnational context, was published open access in 2024 by Oxford University Press.

 Robert Gorwa is a postdoctoral fellow at the Berlin Social Science Center (WZB), and a fellow at the Centre for International Governance Innovation.
 His work bridges politics, law, and media studies to engage conceptually and empirically with the latest developments in global technology policymaking, taking a special interest in emerging socio-technical governance infrastructures and institutions in the platform economy.